DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Configuration.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/3a98ae1c-13a4-4bde-ab8c-398f8d16da43)

-Now that all the INTERFACES are created, we can start WLAN CONFIGURATION
+Now that all the interfaces are created, we can start WLAN configuration

 ![image](https://github.com/psaumur/CCNA/assets/106411237/d80eff95-41c7-43c6-a31e-0ebde3a7cd81)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/960f24e5-efb9-4a15-9f5f-2a8e45b2d425)

-INTERNAL WLAN is set to “MANAGEMENT”, it needs to be changed to “INTERNAL”
+Internal WLAN is set to “management”, it needs to be changed to “internal”

 ![image](https://github.com/psaumur/CCNA/assets/106411237/a3cb544c-3ce4-43b5-b054-e52e8388ab83)